alphagov/govuk-prototype-kit-docs/docs/v13/documentation/how-to-use-layouts.md

 Read more about [headers in the GOV.UK Design System](https://design-system.service.gov.uk/components/header/).

+> If you're using GOV.UK Frontend 5 the block is called `header`.

 ### Footer block

-You can make changes to the existing GOV.UK footer using the `footer` block:
+You can make changes to the existing GOV.UK footer using the `govukFooter` block:

 ```
-{% block footer %}
+{% block govukFooter %}
  {{ govukFooter({
    meta: {
      items: [